firesmoker/DiabloSouls/README.md

 If it's ranged, I'll walk until he is in range, then I'll execute the attack.
 If it's self, I'll immediatly execute the ability.
 It might have a direction.

+interruption could be a thing. the same interruption when you hit an enemy. the chance could be higher for some weapons so interruption plus fast attack speed could be a psuedo stun, as it keeps interruping all the time

+think about stats.

+Strength could be:
+	Damage:
+		melee attack damage (and some ranged damaged?)
+	Counter:
+		counter stronger attacks (minimum required for some attacks?)
+	Stun:
+		longer stun duration (bigger boink!)
+		higher stun chance
+	Stamina:
+		Lower stamina cost for melee weapons
+		lower heavy armor stamina modifier
+	Equipment:
+		equip heavier weapons and armor

+Agility could be:
+	Damage:
+		ranged attack damage (and some melee?)
+	Counter:
+		counter faster attacks (minimum required for some attacks?) bigger counter window
+	Speed:
+		Move Speed
+		Attack speed
+	Stamina:
+		Lower stamina cost for ranged weapons and dodge
+	Equipment:
+		equip better ranged weapons

+Intellect / Wisdom:
+	Damage:
+		spell damage
+		elemental/magic damage?
+	Counter:
+		counter spell?
+	Mana:
+		higher mana
+	Equipment:
+		equip better magical weapons?
+		equip better magical equipment

+Constitution:
+	Health:
+		higher health
+	Stamina:
+		higher stamina

 free thinking.